The Lone Ranger persona is a common attribute of an entrepreneur. But is it accurate? Or even helpful?

 Pushing the ball

-In the early years of starting his company, Mark often verbalized how alone he felt running the company.
+In the early years of the business, Mark (my husband) often verbalized how alone he felt running the company.
 It was several years before he was able to hire team members to share the load.
 He likened the effort of growing the company to pushing a huge ball, trying to get it to make one revolution that might lead to sustainability.

-While it was hard sometimes to hear the challenges he faced of a growing company, I wanted him to know that he wasn’t entirely alone.
-I supported his decision to start the business, and did my best to be a team player.
+While it was hard sometimes to hear the challenges he faced, I wanted him to know that he wasn’t entirely alone.
+I supported his decision to start the business and did my best to be a team player.
 When we couldn’t afford a gardener at the newest facility, I trimmed bushes myself.
-(Ended up injuring my rotator cuff–so much for good deeds 😝).
+(Ended up injuring my rotator cuff–so much for good deeds!)

 5 ways to stay on the same team

-- Focus on “us”, even as you each pursue your own paths.
+- Focus on “us”, even as you pursue individual goals.
 Make your marriage a priority.
 Regular date nights, even if it’s just a walk and coffee, will go a long way in reminding you what you love about each other.
-Check in with each other to see what support each of you needs.
+Check-in with each other to see what support each of you needs.
 Contrary to popular belief, you don’t have to sacrifice your family to build your business.

 Footnote: Danes, Sharon M.